denofn/denofn-selfhosted/README.md

 `./denofn.sh` takes various commands, depending on what you want to do:

 - `build` uses docker-compose to build all docker images
+- `static <PATH>` creates a new build of the UI inside the `static` folder.
+Only necessary when there are changes inside `registry-ui`
 - `up <PATH>` creates volumes at selected path and docker-compose up
 - `down` docker-compose down + removes volumes
 - `update <PATH>` down + build + up